isabella232/training-workshop/instructions/part-1-lesson-1.md

 Once everything is finished running, the build should indicate that it's completed and good.

 ![](assets/1-1/good-build.png)

+- Look in the details and expand the `Push Sample App Package` section
+- Following a line with green checkmark, you should see `Pushing package: ...`.
+This is build artifact being sent to Octopus.

 ## Verify the artifact in your package feed